A Multimodal Depth-Aware Method For Embodied Reference Understanding: Conclusion

 \section{Conclusion}

-We address the challenges of ERU by tackling the limitations of existing methods.
-Our contributions, text augmentation, depth estimation, and a depth-aware decision module, enhance pointing target detection.
-Experiments show that both text augmentation and incorporating depth maps improve performance individually.
-More importantly, combining these models with our novel depth-aware decision module (DADM), which leverages the predicted pointing line for distance-based selection, yields more accurate and robust referent understanding in complex and ambiguous visual scenes.
+We address limitations of existing ERU methods with the following three contributions: text augmentation, depth estimation, and the DADM module.
+Experiments show that text augmentation and depth maps each improve performance.
+Their combination with our DADM, which leverages predicted pointing lines for distance-based selection, yields more accurate and robust understanding in complex visual scenes.
+We validated our contributions on two benchmark datasets.

-\textbf{Acknowledgment.} This work was supported in part by the European Commission Project Meetween (101135798) under the call HORIZON-CL4-2023- HUMAN-01-03.
+\textbf{Acknowledgment.} This work was supported in part by the EU’s Horizon research and innovation program, projects: Meetween (101135798), DVPS (101213369).
+Development of tools and applications developed under contract from KIT Campus Transfer GmbH (KCT).